facebook/react-native/README.md

 ## Extensibility

 It is certainly possible to create a great app using React Native without writing a single line of native code, but React Native is also designed to be easily extended with custom native views and modules - that means you can reuse anything you've already built, and can import and use your favorite native libraries.
-To create a simple module in iOS, create a new class that implements the `RCTBridgeModule` protocol, and add `RCT_EXPORT` to the function you want to make available in JavaScript.
+To create a simple module in iOS, create a new class that implements the `RCTBridgeModule` protocol, and wrap the function that you want to make available to JavaScript in `RCT_EXPORT_METHOD`.
+Additionally, the class itself must be explicitly exported with `RCT_EXPORT_MODULE();`.

 ```objc
 // Objective-C